Gerardo Alminaza: Priesthood

 Alminaza was ordained a priest on April 29, 1986, for the Diocese of Bacolod.
 He initially served as Assistant Pastor at St. Francis Xavier Parish in Kabankalan.
 He later became dean of studies, Spiritual Director, and eventually Rector of Sacred Heart Seminary in Bacolod City.
 In addition, he held various administrative roles in the Diocesan Curia of Bacolod, including Chairman of the Diocesan Commission on Catechesis, Vice-Chancellor of the Diocese of Bacolod, and Chairman of the Commission on Clergy.

 He also served as a formator at St. Joseph Regional Seminary in Jaro, Iloilo, and was a Spiritual Director and Pastoral Counselor for the Residency Program for the Young Clergy.
 Furthermore, he assisted the Intensive Renewal (AIR) Program for Priests under the Catholic Bishops' Conference of the Philippines (CBCP).

 Episcopal ministry

 On May 29, 2008, Pope Benedict XVI appointed Alminaza as Auxiliary Bishop of Jaro and assigned him the Titular See of Maximiana in Byzacena.
 He was consecrated on August 4, 2008, by Archbishop Angel Lagdameo.

 On September 14, 2013, Pope Francis appointed Alminaza as Bishop of the Diocese of San Carlos, transferring him from the titular see of Maximiana di Bizacena.
 He was installed on November 18, 2013.

 Within CBCP, Alminaza held several key leadership roles.
 From 2011 to 2013, he served as vice-chairman of the Episcopal Commission on Seminaries.
 He was later appointed chairman of the same commission, a position he held from 2013 to 2019.
 From 2019 to 2021, he served as vice-chairman of the Commission on Social Action, Justice, and Peace.
 Additionally, he represented Visayas West as Regional Representative to the Permanent Council from 2009 to 2011.

+Speaking at the Baha Sa EDSA mobilization, part of the EDSA People Power 40th anniversary commemoration and Philippine anti-corruption protests.